-Supplemental Space Coverage.
-The Conference also discussed possible allocations to enable supplemental coverage from space (SCS) via direct connection with IMT terminals.
+Direct to Device Coverage.
+The Conference also discussed possible allocations to enable direct to device coverage from space (SCS) via direct connection with IMT terminals.
 WRC-23 noted the growth in demand for mobile-satellite systems (MSS) is making it difficult to sustain MSS services on a long-term basis in the existing bands.
 Believing that new allocations to the MSS would be consistent with the International Telecommunication Union's objective of promoting access to telecommunication services, particularly in remote and rural areas, it adopted the following WRC-27 agenda item 1.13: